mrfearless/libraries/VirtualStack/VirtualStack x86/readme.md

 ### VirtualStackPeer

-*Description*: Peers (Similar to VirtualStackPeek, but reads stack+1) a value from a virtual stack and returns it in the dword value pointed to by lpdwPeerValue.
+*Description*: Peers (Similar to VirtualStackPeek, but reads stack+1) a value from a virtual stack and returns it in the `DWORD` value pointed to by lpdwPeerValue.
 VirtualStackPeer does not 'pop' the virtual stack, only reads the stack

 *Parameters*: `hVirtualStack`, `lpdwPeerValue`